Disembowelment: Suicide

 Roman statesman Cato the Younger committed suicide in Utica, after his side lost to Caesar, by plunging a knife in his own gut, in the dead of night.
-According to Plutarch, Cato's son heard the commotion from a nearby room, and called a doctor who stitched the wound close; after his son and the doctor left, Cato tore the stitching open with his hand and died.
+According to Plutarch, Cato's son heard the commotion from a nearby room, and called a doctor who stitched the wound closed; after his son and the doctor left, Cato tore the stitching open with his hand and died.
 On account of his tragic, highly symbolic suicide, Cato is often termed Uticensis ("of Utica"), in order to differentiate him from his homonymous ancestor, Cato "the Elder" or "the Censor".

 In 1593, a suicide occurred in Wimpfen.
 A young, pregnant woman, who had become a widow a few weeks before, was lying in her bed.
-She took a large knife, opened her belly in a cross, and threw out the fetus, her own intestines, and dug out her spleen and flung that out as well.
+She took a large knife, opened her belly in a cross, and threw out the fetus, her own intestines, and dug out her spleen and flung it out as well.
 She lived for 10 hours after the act, and when the priests sought to bring her a final consolation and blessing, she said it would all be in vain, because she was a daughter of the devil, and was beyond any sort of redemption.
 Then, she died, was put in a sack, and was thrown in the river.
 She was affluent, so it was clear that poverty had not driven her to this act.

-In 1617, a merchant in the municipality Grossglockau slit up his abdomen so that the intestines fell out; he then pulled out his stomach and threw it on the bed.
+In 1617, a merchant in the municipality Grossglockau slit his abdomen so that the intestines fell out; he then pulled out his stomach and threw it on the bed.
 The chronicler notes he lived long enough to regret his action.

-Transanal evisceration

-When a portion of the intestinal tract is forcefully pulled from or expelled from the body through the anus, it is referred to as transanal evisceration.
-Following the first report of transanal evisceration by Brodie in 1827, more than 70 cases have been reported to date, the majority occurring spontaneously in elderly individuals.
-Straining, chronic constipation, and rectal ulcerations predispose to spontaneous perforation in elderly individuals.
-Cases of transanal evisceration of children whilst sitting over uncovered swimming pool drains have been reported; notable cases include Valerie Lakey (1993) and Abigail Taylor (2007).
-In Taylor's case, the suction dislodged and damaged her liver and pancreas; several meters of her small intestine were forcefully pulled through her anus.
-In both these cases, the victims were left with short bowel syndrome and required feeding by total parenteral nutrition.
-After multiple operations, Taylor later died from transplant-related cancer.